Victorian Turkish Baths Picture of the Month January 2007

 This card was published soon after the 1876 opening of Robert Parry's Turkish baths at 128 Duke Street, Liverpool.
 It seems to have been part of a mailing to Liverpool's doctors and surgeons in the hope that they might recommend the baths to their patients.

-Nothing is known about Mr Lingard, but at some stage the baths became wholly owned by Parry and was the first of at least three Turkish baths which he owned in Liverpool between 1876 and 1918, when he died.
+Nothing is known about Nathaniel Lingard, but his partnership with Parry was dissolved by mutual consent on 31 May 1879, and the baths became wholly owned by Parry.1 This was the first of at least three Turkish baths which he owned in Liverpool between 1876 and when he died in 1918.

-David Taylor, a visitor to the site, sent some fascinating details about Robert Parry, some of which are from his mother, Robert Parry's granddaughter.
+David Taylor, a visitor to our site, sent some fascinating details about Robert Parry, some of which are from his mother, Robert Parry's granddaughter.
 David writes:

 Robert Parry was born in Bebington, Wirral, in 1839.
 His parents were both born in Flintshire.
 He was one of 8 children (2 of them died young) and seems to have been the only one to have 'made good'.
 His parents were labouring folk, as were his siblings.